lgblgblgb/xemu/README.md

 Xemu is licensed under the terms of GNU/GPL v2, for more information please read file LICENSE.
 You can find the source on github, see above.

-Note: there is *nothing* too much common in these machines.
+Note: there is no serious logic about the set of emulated machines by the Xemu project.
 The only reason that I emulate these within a single project, that I can easily re-use some of the components needed, that's all!
 Also, the list of emulated machines is simply the preference of myself, what I would like to emulate, nothing special about my selection.

 This file is only some place holder :) For some sane documentation, please **visit the wiki section of the project, here**: